multiplexcuriosus/spice_up_coordinator/README.md

  Currently the rotation of the four graspposes is the same as in E-frame.
  This is not ideal, it would be better if the z-axis of the grasp pose was colinear with the vector connecting the anymal base-frame and the G-frame.

- **Note: In the poseprocessor, there is an additional frame called M-frame.
-More specifically, there are four M-frames (M0,M1,M2,M3), one for each bottle.**
+ **Note: In the poseprocessor, there is an additional frame called M-frame**.
+More specifically, there are four M-frames (M0,M1,M2,M3), one for each bottle.
  The M_i - pose corresponds to the center of the contact cicle between each spice bottles bottom plane and the shelf.
 I.e the center point on which each bottle stands.
 The rotation of all M_i frames is the same as the E-frame.

  I propose the following solution to achieve the alignment: